nschonni/healthvault-docs/healthvault/concepts/authorization/authorization-changes.md

 Requesting authorization to optional rules
 ------------------------------------------

 When creating an authorization rule, you assign a unique name to each rule.
-When requesting a user to authorize a rule, pass the rule’s unique name and your application ID in the query string to the APPAUTH target of the <a href="shell-redirect-interface.md" id="PageContent_14080_3">shell redirect interface</a>.
+When requesting a user to authorize a rule, pass the rule’s unique name and your application ID in the query string to the APPAUTH target of the [shell redirect interface](/healthvault/concepts/authorization/shell-redirect-interface.md).

-For more information, see <a href="optional-authorization.md" id="PageContent_14080_4">optional authorization</a>.
+For more information, see [optional authorization](/healthvault/concepts/authorization/optional-authorization.md).